ibrahimy353/Static-Site-Generator-/posts/SSG.md

 View the Next JS app through port [http://localhost:3000](http://localhost:3000/) on your browser to see the result.

 ## Creating the Blog
 We start developing the blog by changing the head section title, which is the favicon seen on top of the website.
+Paste this inside
-**Paste this inside /app/head.tsx** .
+**app/head.tsx** .

 ```javascript
 export default function Head() {